GSA-TTS/identity-dev-docs/_pages/oidc.md

   This must be `S256`, the only PKCE code challenge method supported.

+* **prompt** — *optional, requires administrator approval* To force a re-authorization event when a current IdP session is active, you will need to set the `prompt` attribute to `login`, like this: `prompt = login`.

+  Request permission for your application to do this by emailing an administrator at partners@login.gov.

+  **User experience**

-* **prompt** — *optional, requires administrator approval* You can request permission for your application to set `prompt = login` and force a re-authorization even if a current IdP session is active.
-When `prompt` is not specified and users have a previously active IdP session, they are given the choice to continue authenticating or login with another account.
+  If prompt is not specified and the user has an active IdP session, they are given the choice to continue authenticating or login with another account.

 * **response_type**
   This must be `code`.